Peraanmai: Release and reception

 Peraanmai was released on 16 October 2009, Diwali day.
 Producers Ayngaran International distributed the film themselves.
+The film was screened at the Norway Tamil Film Festival in 2010.

+Reception

-Sify wrote: "Here is a definitive movie with a moral framework, and commitment along with a stunning and realistic climax", and also praising Ravi's acting.
+Sify wrote, "Here is a definitive movie with a moral framework, and commitment along with a stunning and realistic climax", and also praising Ravi's acting.
 Pavithra Srinivasan of Rediff.com wrote: "A movie like this thrives on characters that knock against each other, and new emotions emerge but S P Jhananathan has thrust so many platitudes, morals and politics into it that it ends up being inadvertently hilarious.
 It's a script that looks good only on paper, filled with good intentions but hopelessly flawed."

 Bhama Devi Ravi of The Times of India wrote: "if you are one of those passionate followers of Tamil cinema, and get all twitchy and charged up over the sameness in formula-driven action films and have been demanding at least a fresh storyline as a minimum requirement to escape a sense of deja vu, you can relax.
 Peraanmai, which attempts to offer that difference, is a refreshing change".
 Malathi Rangarajan of The Hindu wrote: "Despite the scepticism you feel, and the initial slowness, Peraanmai promises thrilling action in the second half", lauding the stuntwork and Ravi's performance.

 A critic from The New Indian Express, wrote: "The director can be lauded for experimenting with different genres, and for his effort to deviate from the routine formula elements.
 But while Peraanmai can be a stepping stone for further such ventures, it also reveals that our filmmakers have a long way to go, before they can successfully execute such complex plots on screen."
-A critic from Deccan Herald wrote: "A tad tedious in the first half, Peraanmai gains pace post interval with a scintillating climax".
+A critic from Deccan Herald wrote, "A tad tedious in the first half, Peraanmai gains pace post interval with a scintillating climax".
 A critic from Ananda Vikatan rated the film 48 out of 100, and wrote it deserves a respectable honour for its attempt to take Tamil cinema in a new direction.

-Accolades and screenings
+Accolades

-Peraanmai won in three categories at the Tamil Nadu State Film Awards: Stunt Coordinator (Miracle Michael), Best Art Director (T. Selvakumar) and Best Audiographer (T. Udaykumar).
-The film was screened at the Norway Tamil Film Festival in 2010.
+Peraanmai won in three categories at the Tamil Nadu State Film Awards: Best Stunt Coordinator (Miracle Michael), Best Art Director (T. Selvakumar) and Best Audiographer (T. Udaykumar).